NetZero Coffee and the Traceability Seal

 Biochar.
 The technology that transforms coffee production

-Greater valuation of the cultivated coffee, with reduced environmental impact and a stronger origin story.
+4. Greater valorization of cultivated coffee, with reduced environmental impact and a stronger origin story.

-Each sack produced with biochar stands out for proven sustainability and a direct connection between producer, soil, and climate.
+Each sack produced with biochar is differentiated by proven sustainability and the direct connection between producer, soil, and climate.

 Producers participating in the program have access to concrete benefits.
 Among the main ones are:

-• Higher valuation per sack, especially in premium markets.
+• Superior valuation per sack, especially in premium markets.

 • Proven, recorded, and verifiable sustainability.